 It was a popular government programme complete with kooky TV adverts that compelled an entire generation to get up off the couch and exercise.
 Government officials from all provinces handed out placards and Participaction lapel buttons, and flags with the Participaction logo emblazoned on them.
 If you couldn’t make it from your comfortable television viewing position out to the street in one minute — no cheap Participaction prize for you!
 And your neighbours thenceforth suspected you were somewhat less than a loyal Canadian on account of it.

 Participaction ended after years of success with many studies attributing Canadians good health to the Participaction programme.
-It produced measurable results and the politicians loved meeting citizens and giving them tacky Participaction merchandise in completely random settings.
+It produced measurable results and the politicians loved meeting citizens and giving them tacky Participaction merchandise in completely random and impromptu settings.

 Long after the programme ended, then-Prime Minister Stephen Harper restarted the Participaction programme and it continues to save all levels of government in Canada billions of healthcare dollars annually.